-The field is looked after under contract by our greenspace management team, SCL, who make sure that the grass and hedges are cut, and the field maintained for residents and visitors to enjoy.
-The play equipment is kept in good order and any occasional acts of vandalism are cleared away by Phil Donoghue, the Village Handyperson.
+Most of Melton Parish Council’s land is looked after under contract by our greenspace management team, CGM, who make sure that the grass and hedges are cut, and the land maintained for residents and visitors to enjoy.
+The play equipment is kept in good order and any occasional acts of vandalism are cleared away by Phil Donoghue, the Maintenance Officer.

-The play area is inspected regularly by the Council’s Handyperson and condition reports submitted to the Parish Clerk.
+The play areas are inspected regularly by the Council’s Maintenance Officer and condition reports submitted to the Parish Clerk.
 There is an annual inspection carried out (usually in July) by an independent professional organisation called The Play Inspection Company.
-View the annual inspection report for 2019

 It was agreed at the Recreation Meeting on 16th March 2022 that flags would be flown on set days (mainly National Days) with some exceptions at the Recreation Ground.
 Other flags may be considered by the committee as and when required.
 Flag Policy and Calendar